venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/troubleshoot-operational-issues-with-the-oracle-database-adapter.md

  **Resolution**

- If you are using the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] with [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], you may choose to disable schema validation.
+ If you are using the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] with [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], you may choose to disable schema validation.
 Alternatively, you may manually edit the schema to change “nillbale=true” for ROWID and UNROWID data types.

 ###  <a name="BKMK_OraDBUnreasonConv"></a> 'Unreasonable conversion requested' error when executing stored procedures with Record Types as parameters
  **Cause**

  Consider a scenario where an Oracle stored procedure takes a Record Type as a parameter.
 Assume that the Record Type is declared as \<table name\>%ROWTYPE, where the table has a column of LONG data type.
-When the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] encounters the LONG data type, it sets the size of the data type equal to the value specified for the **LongDatatypeColumnSize** binding property.
+When the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] encounters the LONG data type, it sets the size of the data type equal to the value specified for the <strong>LongDatatypeColumnSize</strong> binding property.
 However, the Oracle database does not define a size for the LONG data type.
 So, when the adapter invokes the stored procedure, it results in an ‘Unreasonable conversion requested’ error.

  **Resolution**